mtinti/myRna-seq/README.md

 - **Containerized**: Singularity support
 - **Benchmarking**: Detailed performance metrics
 - **Modular design**: Rules are automatically included based on your data
+- **On-demand directories**: Sample folders are created only when processing starts and cleaned up when finished

 ## Pipeline Architecture